Samuel Hlavaj: Professional

+Having completed his two year tenure with the Wild, Hlavaj was released by the Wild as a free agent.
+On 3 July 2026, Hlavaj continued his career in North America, signing a one-year, two-way contract with the Toronto Maple Leafs for the season.

 International play

 Hlavaj played for the Slovakia men's national junior ice hockey team at the 2019 World Junior Ice Hockey Championships.

 Hlavaj started three games for Slovakia at the 2023 IIHF World Championship.
 At the 2024 IIHF World Championship he didn't play in Slovakia's opening game, but made five appearances, including a 4–0 win against Poland in which he completed a shutout.
 At the tournament Hlavaj wore a mask with an image of Juraj Jánošík on it.

 In August 2024 he was included in the Slovakia squad for the qualification tournament for the 2026 Winter Olympics, in which he played, and resulted in Slovakia, as well as Denmark and Latvia, qualifying.